-Ecumenical Schools Australia supports a smaller membership model in order to create a comfortable and collegial environment for the sharing of ideas at meetings and other events.
+Ecumenical Schools Australia supports a smaller membership model in order to create an intimate and collegial environment for the sharing of ideas.
 As a result, the relationship between members is more cohesive and supportive than is the case within some larger networking groups.

-Special interest networks exist for Heads of Junior School, Heads of Year 9 & Middle School, Faith & Wellbeing leaders, Learning Support and Enrichment Leaders, all of which have professional learning and discussion sessions tailored to their specific needs.
+Special interest networks exist for Deputy Principals, Heads of Teaching & Learning, Heads of Junior School, Heads of Year 9 & Middle School, Heads of Senior School, Faith & Wellbeing Leaders, Learning Support and Enrichment Leaders and Careers Counsellors, all of which have professional learning and networking sessions tailored to their specific needs.

-Not solely educationally focussed, the network also provides guidance, networking and professional learning opportunities to schools in areas of governance, financial viability, risk, Human Resources, and enrolment management in order to promote strong school leadership and sustainability within members.
+Not solely educationally focussed, the network also provides guidance, networking and professional learning opportunities to schools in areas of governance, financial viability, risk and compliance, Human Resources, and enrolment management in order to promote strong school leadership and sustainability within members.

-Ecumenical Schools Australia acts as a conduit between the Commonwealth and Victorian Governments, which means that members generally do not need to deal directly and individually with the education departments at both levels of government.
-Many of the reporting requirements for State and Commonwealth funding are done by ES on behalf of member schools.
+Ecumenical Schools Australia acts as a conduit between members and the Commonwealth and State Governments, which means that members generally do not need to deal directly and individually with the education departments at both levels of government.
+Many of the reporting requirements for State and Commonwealth funding are done by ESA on behalf of member schools.

 Ecumenical Schools Australia acknowledges that many of its members are faced with specific challenges due to their location in regional centres, and seeks to provide an effective means of addressing these problems for schools and school leaders.